-First we briefly outline the methods used to develop a quantitative measure of evolvability; each step is discussed in more detail in the sections that follow.
-The system of interest is a small (4-gene) transcriptional regulatory network.
+First, we briefly outline the methods used to develop a quantitative measure of evolvability; each step is discussed in more detail in the sections that follow, and further detail can be found in previous work [5].
+The system of interest is a small (four-gene) transcriptional regulatory network.
 As in Guet et al. [4], we treat the presence or absence of chemical inducers (small molecules that affect the efficacy of the transcription factors) as the inputs to the network, and the expression of a particular gene as the output.
-We use a stochastic model to find expression level distributions at a steady-state, and we search for the model parameters which maximize the mutual information between input and output.
-We characterize the function that the network performs by the order in which the output distributions corresponding to each input state are encoded [13]; a single network can perform different functions at different parameter settings.
-We define the evolvability of the network as the ability to perform a diverse set of functions with only small changes in parameters, and we quantify evolvability accordingly using a measure of anti-correlation between pair-wise function distance and parameter distance.
+We use a stochastic model to find expression level distributions at a steady state, and we search for the model parameters that maximise the mutual information between input and output.
+We characterise the function that the network performs by the order in which the output distributions corresponding to each input state are encoded [13]; a single network can perform different functions at different parameter settings.
+We define the evolvability of the network as the ability to perform a diverse set of functions with only small changes in parameters, and we quantify evolvability accordingly using a measure of anti-correlation between pairwise function distance and parameter distance.